ecdraayer/KGML-Stuff/neo4j/README.txt

 Make it go
 ----------

-For full instructions, see http://neo4j.com/docs/2.2.5/deployment.html
+For full instructions, see http://neo4j.com/docs/2.3.2/deployment.html

 To get started with Neo4j, let's start the server and take a look at the web interface ...

 1. Open a console and navigate to the install directory.
 2. Start the server:
-   * Windows: use bin\Neo4j.bat
+   * Windows, use: bin\Neo4j.bat
-   * Linux/Mac: use ./bin/neo4j console
+   * Linux/Mac, use: ./bin/neo4j console
 3. In a browser, open http://localhost:7474/
 4. From any REST client or browser, open http://localhost:7474/db/data in order to get a REST starting point, e.g.